luxonis/depthai-ml-training/colab-notebooks/README.md

+## Overview
+Here we have examples of Google Colaboratory (aka Colab or simply colabs) notebooks trained on various datasets.
+They are free GPU instances, so great for prototyping and even simple production models.

-## Check Out RoboFlow!
+## Don't Want to Use Colab?
+Check Out RoboFlow!

-We are now working with partners who have developed (better) tutorials for training for DephtAI
+The tutorials below are great if you are a do-it-yourself type.
+As all the code is there - and you can take it and run.
+But what if you're the "I just want a model that works type - don't care how" type - then checkout Roboflow.
+It has a clean and pain-free way to manage your dataset and do custom training.

 RoboFlow also has several tutorials on training custom models for depthai, including OAK-1 and OAK-D, but the same training is applicable for any/all DepthAI devices.
 See some below:

  - https://blog.roboflow.com/luxonis-oak-d-custom-model/
  - https://blog.roboflow.com/deploy-luxonis-oak/

-## Overview
-Here we have examples of Google Colaboratory (aka Colab or simply colabs) notebooks trained on various datasets.
-They are free GPU instances, so great for prototyping and even simple production models.

 ## The Tutorials
-The below tutorials cover MobileNetv2-SSD, tiny-YOLOv3, tiny-YOLOv4, and Deeplabv3+ (semantic segmentation).
+The below tutorials cover MobileNetv2-SSD, tiny-YOLOv3, tiny-YOLOv4, YOLOv5 and Deeplabv3+ (semantic segmentation).
 A bunch of other object detectors and neural networks could be trained/supported on Colab and run on DepthAI, so if you have a request for a different object detector/network backend, please feel free to make a Github Issue!
 Select a type of model to train from below, and get it training.

 After training your own model, you can run it on DepthAI with the following: